-There are two screening tests the BC Cancer Agency recommends for women and men 50 years of age and older to prevent colon cancer:
+There are two screening tests that BC Cancer recommends for women and men 50 years of age and older to prevent colon cancer:

 Fecal immunochemical test (FIT) – every 2 years if you do not have a significant family history of colon cancer or a personal history of adenomas (non-cancerous tumours).